vaginessa/blog/articles/from-quicknotes/Jl3G-https-for-free-in-go.md

 There are a couple of Go libraries that implement Let's Encrypt support.

-I've been using [golang.org/x/crypto/acme/autocert](https://godoc.org/golang.org/x/crypto/acme/autocert) written by Russ Cox, one of Go core developers.
+I've been using [golang.org/x/crypto/acme/autocert](https://godoc.org/golang.org/x/crypto/acme/autocert), which is developed by Go core developers.

 It's been several months now and it works flawlessly.